 What is Not Included Under Umbrella Coverage?

 Finally, don’t expect your umbrella policy to do everything.
 Here are some things that umbrella policies don’t cover:

 - Your own injuries

 - Injuries or property for which your business is liable

 While umbrella policies aren’t perfect, they certainly can provide vital shelter when legal challenges and misfortune reign.

-Looking for more helpful tips for understanding the ins and outs of your insurance policy?
-Find them in our monthly newsletter.
+Looking for more helpful tips for understanding the ins and outs of your home insurance?
+Find them here on our blog.

 - Equipment Breakdown Coverage, and tips to prevent equipment breakdown